FREQUENTLY ASKED QUESTIONS

 What sort of abuse-prevention training do the counselors receive?

 All Head Counselors are required to be certified by the American Red Cross in CPR and First Aid.
-In addition, all camp staff is required to attend a mandatory abuse-prevention training prior to the first day of camp.
+In addition, all camp staff is required to attend mandatory abuse-prevention training prior to the first day of camp.

 What are the medical facilities?
 Is there an on-site doctor or nurse?